-77.3.3.10 Tracking Mode
+31.3.7 Tracking Mode

-The two primary modes of tracking - compensatory and pursuit - have been introduced above.
-The majority of tasks are of the pursuit type which is appropriate in that has a more direct parallel with real-world sensory-motor tasks than the more artificial compensatory task [Vince, 1948; Garvey, 1960; Potvin et al., 1977; Miller and Freund, 1980; B'sser, 1984; Barr et al., 1988] in which the subject is only shown the instantaneous value of the error signal.
-The compensatory mode may be preferentially chosen for control-theory modelling due to its simpler set of defining equations [Potvin et al., 1977].
-The preview task [Welford, 1968; Jones and Donaldson, 1986] is an important variation of pursuit tracking in which a still greater correspondence with everyday tasks is achieved.
+The two primary modes of tracking-compensatory and pursuit-were introduced in Section 31.3.2 and Figure 31.1.
+Most tasks are of the pursuit type, which reflects its greater parallel with real-world sensory-motor tasks, but the compensatory task, in which the subject sees only the instantaneous value of the error signal, has proven valuable in several studies (Vince, 1948; Garvey, 1960; Potvin et al., 1977; Miller and Freund, 1980; Bösser, 1984; Barr et al., 1988; Makeig and Jolley, 1996; Backs, 1997; Huang et al., 2008; Gazes et al., 2010).
+The compensatory mode can be preferentially chosen for control-theory modeling due to its simpler set of defining equations (Potvin et al., 1977).
+Makeig and Jolly (1996) developed a novel variation to the standard compensatory tracking task by superimposing on the random target a second "force" equivalent to the force of gravity so as to cause the response disc to slip on an unseen slippery surface.